Ardclinis

 Ardclinis (from Irish Ard Claoininse '-Height of the Sloping Island') is a civil parish and townland (of 35 acres) in County Antrim, Northern Ireland.
 It is situated in the historic barony of Glenarm Lower.

 Civil parish of Ardclinis

 The civil parish covers areas within the boundaries of Causeway Coast and Glens Borough Council and Mid and East Antrim Borough Council and includes the village of Carnlough.

-Townlands

-The civil parish contains the following townlands: